This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Thoracoscopy is a procedure to look inside your chest cavity with an endoscope.
-An endoscope is a narrow bendable tube that has a light source on the end.
-The end of the endoscope has a camera that may be attached to a video monitor.
-It is inserted into your chest through small incisions in the chest wall.
+An endoscope is a narrow bendable tube that has a light and camera on the end.
+The endoscope is inserted into your chest through small incisions in the chest wall.
 Thoracoscopy may be done to diagnose or treat conditions of the lungs and pleura (thin lining covering the lungs).

 The week before your procedure:

-- Arrange to have someone drive you home after your procedure.
-Do not drive yourself home.
+- Arrange to have someone drive you home after discharge.

-- An ultrasound and CT scan may be done to select a good entry site for the procedure.
-You may also need to have blood tests, an ECG, and chest x-ray.
-Tell your caregiver if you have had a procedure on your chest or have problems with blood clotting.
-Ask your caregiver for more information about these and other tests that you may need.
-Write down the date, time, and location of each test.
+- An ultrasound or CT scan may be done to select a good entry site for the procedure.
+You may also need to have blood tests, an EKG, or chest x-ray.
+Ask your healthcare provider for more information about these and other tests that you may need.

 The night before your procedure: